 Music by: Ennio Morricone, Gillo Pontecorvo || Cinematography: Marcello Gatti || Edited by: Mario Morra, Mario Serandrei || Country: Italy, Algeria || Language: Arabic, French

 Running Time: 120 minutes.

 Gillo Pontecorvo’s Battle of Algiers is a war film with history behind it, much more so than even your average war movie.
-Its subject matter, the Algerian War of Independence from France, saw the rise of modern guerrilla warfare that would reemerge in war arenas all over the globe to the present day, including in the Vietnam War of the ’60’s and ’70’s, and most recently in the American Wars in Iraq and Afghanistan.
+Its subject matter, the Algerian War of Independence from France, saw the rise of modern guerrilla warfare that would reemerge in war arenas all over the globe to the present day, including the Vietnam War of the 1960s-1970s, and most recently in the American Wars in Iraq and Afghanistan.
 The film not only inspired a large following of 3rd Cinema movements centered around themes of colonial oppression, independence, and leftist radicalism, but its release coincided with 20th century decolonization periods and national liberation wars across (soon to be former) European empires.
-The film’s documentary style cinematography and direction offer valuable commentary on the nature of urban combat, and was used as an educational tool by the Pentagon before the United State’s reconstruction of Iraq following the fall of Saddam Hussein’s regime.
+The film’s documentary style-cinematography and direction offer valuable commentary on the nature of urban combat, and was used as an educational tool by the Pentagon before the United State’s reconstruction of Iraq after the fall of Saddam Hussein’s regime.